Overview

 - The

-And this terrain surface is nonlinear (i.e., able to produce complex sequential patterns), continuous (i.e., allows for smooth interpolations), and tailorable (i.e., DIY your own materials with interactive machine learning).
+Latent terrain aims to be nonlinear (i.e., able to produce complex sequential patterns), continuous (i.e., allows for smooth interpolations), and tailorable (i.e., DIY your own materials with interactive machine learning).